 I've created an all seasons wildlife garden right in the heart of Scotland.
-I prefer to sit, observe and soak in nature as every season has its beautiful moments.
+There I prefer to sit, observe and soak in nature as every season has its beautiful moments.
+I have an ability to see beauty in the simplest of things.
+I enjoy observing and capturing the virtual and abstract in the design and patterns of nature.
 It's amazing how nature handles versatility in bringing it about in its daily struggle.
-I'm a strong believer in 'faith in the unseen' and can relate so well to this quote by Spurgeon ...Nature is a looking-glass in which I see the face of God.

 My garden will never win any awards unlike my photography.
 Let's just say that I'm easily distracted from doing the weeding by anything that flutters, flies, buzzes, creeps or crawls!

 I find solitude and calm in my garden.
 It's a place where I can get dirt under my nails, whilst observing how the light falls on the flowers and foliage highlighting colours and texture.
 I'm surrounded by sights, sounds, smells and textures and having a detailed understanding of flora allows me to observe the beauty and understand it too.
 Looking at the minute details of the natural world inspires my creativity.

 What I Do